hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/02_searching_files.md

 `$ grep exon chr1-hg19genes_cut > chr1_exons`

 #### Removing duplicate exons
-Now, we need to remove those exons that show up multiple times for different genes or transcripts.
+Now, we need to remove those exons that show up multiple times for different transcripts.

 We can use a new tool, `sort`, to remove exons that show up more than once.
 We can use the `sort` command with the `-u` option to return only unique lines.